innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_04.md

 For the stopping decision ("have I seen red?")
 I checked whether or not the full/tri-band reflected light percentage was between 30% and 40%.
 This was based on the fact that the red line gives a full reflected light percentage of 33.3%, the solid grey background has a reading of 82.75% and the black background has a reading of 0%.

-But when I downloaded and ran the programme (which you can try too), the robot kept stopping on the line.
+But when I downloaded and ran the program (which you can try too), the robot kept stopping on the line.
 So what was going on?

-Let's try a simple test programme to get a better idea of what the robot is actually perceiving.
+Let's try a simple test program to get a better idea of what the robot is actually perceiving.

 We'll explore the data at leisure in the notebook, so run the following code cell to clear the notebook datalog: